Saanvie Tallwar

-Saanvi Talwar is an Indian actress who mainly works in Hindi television.
+Saanvie Tallwar is an Indian actress who mainly works in Hindi television.
 She made her acting debut in 2012 with Arjun, portraying Neha Joseph.
 She is best known for her portrayal of Natasha in O Gujariya, Maanvi Chatterjee Sabharwal in Yeh Kahan Aa Gaye Hum and Durdhara in Chandra Nandini.
+She trained in theatre at the Stella Adler Studio of Acting in the United States.

 Tallwar made her film debut with the Hindi-language film Gabbar Is Back, in 2015.

 Career

 Debut and success (2012–2017)

 Tallwar started her career as a writer and has written many episodes for the television series Fear Files: Darr Ki Sacchi Tasvirein, CID and SuperCops Vs SuperVillains.

 She started her acting career in 2012 as she played Nia in episode 34 of the Star Plus series Arjun.
 In 2014, she portrayed the role of Natasha in Channel V's O Gujariya: Badlein Chal Duniya.
 In 2015, she appeared as Nazia Raza Ibrahim in Zee TV's Qubool Hai.

-Tallwar achieved limelight when she played the role of Manvi Chatterjee in And TV's Yeh Kahan Aa Gaye Hum opposite Karan Kundra from 2015 to 2016.
+Tallwar achieved limelight when she played the role of Manvi Chatterjee in And TV's Yeh Kahan Aa Gaye Hum from 2015 to 2016.
 Next, she signed to play Chandragupta Maurya's wife Durdhara in Star Plus series Chandra Nandini in 2016.